OpenISDM/BLE-Tag-Firmware/README.md

 We recommed you to compile this program using [Seggar Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/), which is totally free and works very well with  ARM Processors.
 The NRF SDK we used for building this firmware was *nRF5 SDK 15.0.0*, which can be downloaded through [here](https://developer.nordicsemi.com/nRF5_SDK/).
 We also strongly recommend you to follow the Getting started guide from Nordic [here](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK/Getting-Started), and you should be fully ready for development.

-Make sure you have the correct board configurations for your board.
-Each board's pin layout can be very different, please always check your board's pin layout for setting up correctly.
-The board configuration files are placed under folder BOARD_CONFIG.
+Please also make sure you have the correct board configurations for your board.
+Each board's pin layout can be different depending on the manufacturer, please always check your board's pin layout for setting up correctly.
+The board configuration files are placed under folder BOARD_CONFIG:

 | Config file | Supported board |
 | ------ | ------ |